Federal Direct Parent PLUS Loans

 - How Do I Receive PLUS Loan Funds?

 - PLUS Loan funds are credited directly to the student’s account.
-The parent borrower will be notified via email within 3 days of the disbursement to the student’s account.
+The parent borrower will be notified via the email address the parent borrower provided on the 2016-17 Federal PLUS Loan Application within 3 days of the disbursement to the student’s account.
 In order to have your Federal PLUS Loan funds disbursed by the student’s first day of classes, the MPN must be completed by:

 June 1—Fall Semester